-While it is impossible to absolutely guarantee finding any naturally-occurring non-captive species of wildlife during a one-week trip, based on past experience it is almost inconceivable that we will not have success in finding four species of Marine Mammals: Humpback Whales, Orcas (Killer Whales), Steller Sea Lions, and Harbor Seals.
+While it is impossible to absolutely guarantee finding any naturallyoccurring non-captive species of wildlife during a one-week trip (whales have tails, seals have flippers, and they can all move!), based on past experience it is almost inconceivable that we will not have success in finding four species of marine mammals: Humpback Whales, Orcas (Killer Whales), Steller Sea Lions, and Harbor Seals.
 Of these we will consider Humpbacks, Orcas and Sea Lions of equal rank in determining how we allocate our efforts.
-Because our ability to find and focus on any one of these species can be impacted by such things as prey abundance and/or weather conditions (which can change quickly and unpredictably) we will choose our target species each day based on highest probability of yielding quality photo ops.
+Because our ability to find and focus on any one of these species can be impacted by such things as prey abundance and/ or weather conditions (which can change quickly and unpredictably) we will choose our target species each day based on highest probability of yielding quality photo ops.
 So, one day it may be Humpbacks and another day it may be Sea Lions.
-And, of course, there is a strong supporting cast of characters (notably Sea Otters and Pacific White-sided Dolphins) that we will "pursue" as opportunities present themselves.
+And, of course, there is a strong supporting cast of characters (notably Sea Otters and Pacific White-sided Dolphins)